dotnet/docs-maui/docs/get-started/first-app.md

 :::zone pivot="devices-maccatalyst"

-It's not possible to launch and debug Mac Catalyst apps from Visual Studio 2022.
+Mac Catalyst apps can only be launched and debugged using Visual Studio 2022 for Mac.

 :::zone-end